get-convex/turbo-expo-nextjs-clerk-convex-monorepo/docs/agency-os-implementation-plan.md

 - Build a Settings screen with explicit modular scopes (calendar, location, notifications, health, etc.) using native controls (Switch, SegmentedControl).
 - Provide “why this data is used” explanations and surface retention policies.
 - Store consent in `data_sources` and check permissions before accessing each source.
+- Ensure progress visualizations are derived from `evidence_logs`/`metrics` (weekly completion or momentum), not streak pressure.

 Phase 3 — Core domain services and AI integration

 - Commitment generator: uses goals/values, calendar availability, mood/energy input, and recent outcomes to produce one daily commitment; user must accept/edit/replace (autonomy support).
 - If-then plan builder: generates cue, 60-second starter, and fallback action; learns from prior success patterns.
+- Adaptive difficulty tuning: scale commitments up/down based on recent consistency; default to smaller steps after misses to protect self-efficacy.
 - Guided sprint coach: 5–25 minute time-boxed session; break the commitment into 3-5 micro steps with a timer; rescope on stall; light escalation after success.
 - Evidence log + weekly review: daily micro reflection; weekly retrospective that surfaces barrier patterns and suggests one environment/cue change.
 - Identity evidence: capture a short “what this proves about me” reflection in the weekly review to align with identity-as-lagging-indicator.
+- Optional micro-tips: one-line, in-context behavioral insight or encouragement surfaced after completion or in weekly review (no tips feed).
+- Optional AI coach surface: on-demand Q&A with concise responses; keep it out of the primary flow unless invoked.
-- Run all model calls server-side in Convex actions using the Vercel AI SDK (`ai` + `zod`), never on-device; keep API keys in server env only.
+- Run LLM calls server-side in Convex actions using the Vercel AI SDK (`ai` + `zod`); keep API keys in server env only.
+Use on-device heuristics or lightweight models for timing decisions when feasible.
 - Use `generateObject` for schema-constrained outputs; treat any schema mismatch as a retryable error and fall back to a server-side heuristic generator if needed.
 - Data flow (daily/weekly): device assembles minimal context -> Convex action calls model -> returns structured output -> user approves -> write to Convex as source of truth.
+- Privacy constraint: send only aggregated or user-approved context to AI; keep raw sensor data on-device where possible.
 - Store AI run metadata and outputs in Convex for auditability.
 - Prompt versioning: every AI run includes `promptVersion`, `schemaVersion`, `model`, and a stable `runType` for downstream analytics and experiments.
 - Guardrails: never fabricate calendar facts; if uncertain, ask for confirmation; prefer rescope vs push when stress/low energy is detected.